mandojisaitejaswi/jewelry-shopping/README.md

 # Jewelry Shopping

-Welcome to the **Jewelry Shopping** repository!
 This project is a Django-based e-commerce platform designed for users to browse, select, and purchase jewelry items online.

 ## Features